 Well, lets get the good information out there!
 Here are the 5 best dog training books and more...

 I am passionate about dog training and I love to read everything I can about it.
 I gave you above my top 5 best dog training books, but to be honest, it was really hard to choose because there are many other excellent dog training books out there.
-So, here is the rest of the list....for those of you that find dog training fascinating and can't stop wanting to learn more and more!
+So, here are more excellent dog training books....for those of you that find dog training fascinating and can't stop wanting to learn more and more!

 Click for Joy! is a book about dog clicker training.
 It is written in a Q&A format and it's simply wonderful.
 The book will teach you how to clicker train your dog and at the same time convey in the most beautiful manner how this technique is joyful for both owner and dog.